 and presented to the members and club committee to demonstrate our ideas

-Construction for a 10ft dome began the following summer of 2001, the foundations where laid in Nov 2001, the circular wall built to support the observatory with a 10 foot wide frame was installed with completion in Aug 2002 and we were up and running with our 12” telescope
+Construction for a 10ft dome began the following summer of 2001, the foundations where laid in Nov 2001, the circular wall built to support the observatory with a 10 foot wide frame was installed with completion in Aug 2002 and we were up and running with our 12 inch telescope

 It was soon realised that the equipment needed to be upgraded to allow more flexible and rewarding viewing for club members and general public alike.

-A grant application was submitted in 2005 to the Lottery ‘Awards for all’ regional branch, with a successful award in May.
+A grant application was submitted in 2005 to the Lottery "Awards for all" regional branch, with a successful award in May.
 This allowed a large computerised telescope and accessories to be purchased.
-So we
+So we purchase a 14" mead - self aligning go to telescope and after some modifications to the pillar support we were soon up and running taking pictures of the deep sky objects.

 Computer equipment within the main building is used to control the telescope with cameras to provide live images directly from the telescope in the comfort of the building.

 Another grant application was submitted in 2010 to "Grass Roots" this also was successful mid year.
-This allowed us to be able to observe the sun by granting us to purchase an excellent hydrogen alpha filter and a suitable small 4” refractor telescope along with a sensitive camera
+This allowed us to be able to observe the sun by granting us to purchase an excellent hydrogen alpha filter and a suitable small 4 inch refactor telescope along with a sensitive camera with suitable solar filters to enable us to look at the sun with it's prominence's and sun spots.

 Since then the team at Brough have achieved some very good images. - see the photo gallery.